Introducing the New Series of Videos “Frontity Talks”

 Yes!
 We have published two Frontity Talks so far:

 - JuanMa reviews all methods and propertiesavailable from the

 wp-sourcepackage (this package provides methods and structures that can be used to access the data got from the REST API from your React components).

 - CSS in JS: Michael shows how to create a styled component and how to define styles based on props values (Frontity uses CSS in JS to apply styles to React components).

 Frontity Talks: Pagination example &

 - Michael goes through how to create pagination buttons in a Frontity project.
 This explanation can be considered as an extension of the workshop that he hosted at JSNation Live.
 Here’s the repo too.

 wp-source(state & fetch): JuanMa shows how this package uses the state to store the info retrieved by its fetch method.

-💭 Want to share your comments or thoughts on this post?
+Any comments or thoughts?
 Join the conversation here.